Fuji Subaru Line

 Where is Mount Fuji?

-Located in Yamanashi Prefecture, to the south-west of Tokyo (can be seen from there on a clear day), Mount Fuji's is a well-known symbol of Japan and it is frequently depicted in art and photographs, as well as visited by sightseers and climbers.
+Located in Yamanashi Prefecture, to the southwest of Tokyo (visible from there on a clear day), Mount Fuji is a well-known symbol of Japan and is frequently depicted in art and photographs, as well as visited by sightseers and climbers.
 It is one of Japan's "Three Holy Mountains" along with Mount Tate and Mount Haku.

 Is Fuji Subaru Line open?

-The Fuji Subaru Line is closed to private vehicles many days during July and August for the peak climbing season.
+The Fuji Subaru Line is closed to private vehicles on many days during July and August for the peak climbing season.
 During this time, extra buses are available from Fuji Hokuroku Park in Fujiyoshida and Kawaguchiko Station.
 The Fuji Subaru Line is open throughout the year.
 It does not have regular closing days.
-However, the gates are closed after operating hours and the road is not available.
+However, the gates are closed after operating hours, and the road is not accessible.
 Weather around Mt.
-Fuji changes quickly and sometimes drastically, so the area may have a sudden snowfall or frozen road surfaces.
-If you drive through the line in winter, please drive carefully by using tires for winter or bringing snow chains.
+Fuji changes quickly and sometimes drastically, so the area may experience sudden snowfall or frozen road surfaces.
+If you drive through the line in winter, please drive carefully by using winter tires or bringing snow chains.